Summary

 Explain #5: “ABC Graffiti” from “Just Say No!: Exploring Temptation Through the The Lotus Eaters”

 How might you adapt this to your class?
 What are some temptations your class might share?
 How might you used this in _______?
 What information can you glean from your students’ responses?
-What skills/standards/content might you use this particular assessment to work toward?
+What skills/standards/content might you use to work toward with this particular assessment?

 Display slide 45.
 Direct participants’ attention back to their Note Catcher.
 Provide them time to reflect on the assessment strategies that they have explored up to this point and answer the question: How was it used and how can I use it?